3.4.2. Rules for adding attributes to buildings

 The building height will display based on the total height that is entered.

 For instance, a building of a “Shopping” type houses several shops within: small flower and antique shops, as well as a large supermarket.
-In this example, the supermarket is clearly the primary organization.
+In this example, the supermarket is clearly the main organization.

-So you choose the supermarket from a building's organization list in the Primary organization field:
+So you choose the supermarket from a building's organization list in the Main organization field:

 In turn, the building will be linked to the item you selected.
 The name of the item displays in the panel as a link that you can click on to get to the item (green arrow):